SamIlias/gameSpotties/README.md

 The following technologies were used:

 1. HTML (including Bootstrap)
+2. CSS
-2. JavaScript (including npm package and outside libraries)
+3. JavaScript (including npm package and outside libraries)
-3. Webpack
+4. Webpack
-4. Docker
+5. Docker